tlangfor/CAENReader/README.md

 - File position
 - Dictionary of the traces

 There is one method, `display`, that uses matplotlib to plot the traces.
-The event information is displayed in the legend.
+The event information is displayed in a text box.

 ## Usage